everywherejacobkim/microsoft-teams-clone-with-addons/README.md

 # Microsoft Teams Clone with Addon Features

-This project is a Microsoft Teams clone with additional addon features.
-It aims to replicate the core functionality of Microsoft Teams while offering extended capabilities through addons.
-One of the included addons is a customized Pomodoro Timer that allows users to connect with each other while studying and working.
+This project is a clone of Microsoft Teams with additional addon features.
+Its primary objective is to replicate the core functionality of Microsoft Teams while introducing extended capabilities through addons.
+The standout feature of this project is the Customized Pomodoro Timer addon, designed to enhance users' productivity and focus through a unique and innovative approach.

-## Features

-- Real-time messaging: Users can send and receive messages in real-time, allowing for seamless communication.
-- Audio and video calling: Users can initiate audio and video calls with other participants, enabling face-to-face conversations.
-- Screen sharing: Participants can share their screens with others during a call or meeting.
-- Channel-based organization: Users can create and join different channels to collaborate with specific teams or groups.
-- File sharing: Users can upload and share files within channels or in private conversations.
+## Customized Pomodoro Timer addon

-- Customized Pomodoro Timer addon: Users can utilize a customized Pomodoro Timer addon that helps them stay focused and productive.
-The Pomodoro Timer allows users to set work intervals and breaks, and it provides a synchronized environment where users can connect with each other while studying or working.
+The Customized Pomodoro Timer addon enhances focus and productivity by allowing users to set customizable work intervals and breaks, fostering collaboration and community engagement in a synchronized environment.

-### `yarn start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+The Customized Pomodoro Timer addon offers:
+- Work intervals and breaks: Users can set customizable work intervals and breaks according to their preferences, allowing for personalized productivity sessions.
+- Synchronized work environment: The addon creates a synchronized environment where users can collaborate and work alongside each other, even when remote, fostering accountability and a sense of shared progress.
+- Connection with other users: Users can connect with others using the addon, forming a supportive community for progress sharing, providing encouragement, and engaging in brief discussions during breaks.

+## Acknowledgements

+- Microsoft Teams
+- Pomodoro Technique